IISERM/schrodinger-week/memes.md

 3. The last date for submission is 21st August 2020, 12 midnight.
 4. Avoid memes that can be offensive to people or to a group of people.

+## Grading

 This time the jury for the competition will be the students of IISER Mohali.
-Yes, you read it right!
-We'll put up all the designs we would get online, and people will vote for their favourite designs.
-The design which gets the most votes would be declared the winner.
+We'll upload all the designs we would get on a voting portal, so that people can vote for their favourite designs.

+Following democratic principles, the design which gets the most votes would be declared the winner.

+LET THE CONTEST....COMMENCE!
+May the best Meme Win.

+## Coordinators

+For any other details contact,

+- Aabhas- 9818032178
+- Gowri - 8592960737
+- Akash - 8005137855